April 2025

 Order early.
 Double-check lead times.

-Others juggle five jobs at once — and disappear for days without warning.
+Others juggle five jobs at once and disappear for days without warning.
+Hire reputable tradespeople who won’t kill time or leave in the middle of a project.

 Pro tip: It’s worth asking about this before you sign anything.